michaelkuty/horizon-contrib/README.rst

 - With Django and Conent Types

     - Views - PaginatedIndex, Create, Update, Delete in Angular modal's
-    - Tables with inline-ajax update =>
+    - Tables with inline-ajax update
-    - Graphs and statistics
+    - Modal Forms with autohandled modelforms

 no implementation required, all Django stuff is generated automatically like an admin, but in more customizeable form.